Bayesian Algorithmic Mechanism Design: Conclusions

-Our main result is for the setting of single-parameter agents and the objective of social welfare where we give a black-box reduction that converts any Bayesian approximation algorithm into a Bayesian incentive compatible mechanism.
+Our main result is for single-parameter agents and the objective of social welfare where we give a black-box reduction that converts any Bayesian approximation algorithm into a Bayesian incentive compatible mechanism.
 For these settings there is no gap separating the approximation complexity of algorithms and BIC mechanisms.

+It is notable that our transformation from an approximation algorithm to a BIC mechanism cannot be duplicated by the agents acting on their own: there are non-monotone algorithms that, when coupled with any reasonable payment rule, do not have any BNE with near the expected welfare as the original algorithm on the true values.
+A concrete example is given in Appendix \ref{app:original}.

-While this result is extremely general, the situations not covered by our main theorem are of notable interest.
+While our main theorem is extremely general, the situations not covered by it are of notable interest.

-\begin{enumerate} \item Multi-parameter Bayesian mechanism design is not very well understood; however, there is every reason to believe that approximation (which has not been pursued much by the economics literature) has a very interesting and relevant role to play in providing positive results.
-A notable example is in approximations for Bayesian auctions for unit-demand agents (for the objective of profit maximization).
-Here the performance of an optimal single-parameter mechanism gives an upper bound on that of the optimal multi-parameter mechanism, and a mechanism for the multi-parameter setting is able to simulate the outcome of this optimal single-parameter mechanism without much loss in performance.
-See \cite{CHK-07} for details.
+\begin{enumerate} \item Multi-parameter Bayesian mechanism design is not very well understood, but there is every reason to believe that approximation (which has not been pursued much by the economics literature) has a very interesting and relevant role to play in providing positive results.
+For the objetive of profit maximization the result of~\cite{CHMS-10} reduces mechanism design to algorithm design in {\em unit-demand} settings with a natural ``substitutability'' property of the feasibility constraint, e.g., from matroid set systems.
+For social welfare maximization, the approach of this paper was recently generalized to convert any algorithm to a BIC mechanism in multi-dimensional discrete settings~\cite{HKM-11}.
+The same approach gives an $\epsilon$-BIC approximation in general multi-dimensional settings~\cite{BH-11}.
+These reductions can be applied to the combinatorial public project problem for which Papadimitriou et al.~\cite{PSS-08} exhibit a gap separating the approximation complexity of algorithms and ex post IC mechanisms.
+These reductions show that the gap is in fact between BIC and IC mechanisms~\cite{BH-11}.

-We would like to know whether there is a gap separating the approximation complexity of algorithms and BIC mechanisms in multi-parameter settings for social welfare maximization.
-This question is set in the context of a recent lower bound by Papadimitriou et al.~\cite{PSS-08} for the combinatorial public project problem that shows that there is a gap separating the approximation complexity of algorithms and ex post IC mechanisms.
-This result, however, does not immediately extend to show a separation for BIC mechanisms.
-An important first step in addressing the Bayesian multi-parameter setting is captured by the following question. {\em Given a black-box for a weakly-monotone allocation rule,\footnote{Weak-monotonicity is a generalization of the monotone allocation rule requirement to multi-parameter settings.} can can BIC payments be computed in polynomial time?} (That is, can one generalize Archer et al.'s payment computation from the single-parameter setting~\cite{APTT-03} to the multi-parameter setting?)